-The results of the RCNN mask were compared both with the result obtained by semantic segmentation (Unet) and with the ANA data.
-The spatial similarity of the Mask RCNN with Unet results obtained for the 2019 year showed a Jaccard index of about 61.7%.
-When the Mask RCNN was evaluated with the center pivots of public irrigation by ANA showed 63.1% similarity.
-The similarity between ANA and Unet was also assessed, with the results reaching around 78.4% of the Jaccard index.
+The spatial similarity of the Unet results with the Mask RCNN results obtained for the year 2019 was 61.7%.
+The location data of the center pivots of public irrigation by ANA showed 63.1% similarity with the results obtained from the RCNN Mask.
+The similarity between ANA and Unet data was 78.4%.
 It is important to note that instance segmentation is a new methodology that is still under development.